Improving Out-of-Distribution Detection with Disentangled Foreground and Background Features: Proposed Approach

-Although the domain-feature-based OOD score $S_d$ can be used to detect OOD samples directly, it can miss the OOD samples whose detection relies heavily on the semantic features.
-Thus, we propose to utilize this domain OOD score to complement existing SotA semantic-feature-based OOD detectors.
-Particularly, since the first $K$ classification logits in $f_{\Theta_c}$ capture similar class semantics as the original $K$-class classifier, off-the-shelf \textit{post-hoc} OOD detection methods that derive an OOD score from these $K$ classification logits can be plugged into X-DOM to obtain an OOD score from the semantic feature aspect.
-These domain and semantic feature-based OOD scores are synthesized to achieve a joint semantic and domain OOD detection.
+Although the background-based OOD score $S_b$ can be used to detect OOD samples directly, it can miss the OOD samples whose detection relies heavily on the foreground features.
+Thus, we propose to utilize this background OOD score to complement existing SotA foreground-based OOD detectors.
+Particularly, since the first $K$ classification logits in $f_{\Theta_c}$ capture similar class semantics as the original $K$-class classifier, off-the-shelf \textit{post-hoc} OOD detection methods that derive an OOD score from these $K$ classification logits can be plugged into DFB to obtain an OOD score from the foreground feature aspect.
+These foreground and background-based OOD scores are synthesized to achieve a joint foreground and background OOD detection.

 There are generally two types of post-hoc OOD detection approaches, including raw logit-based and softmax probability-based methods.
-Our domain-feature-based OOD score is based on an unbounded logit value, which can dominant the overall OOD score when combining with the semantic-feature-based OOD score using the softmax output (its value is within $[0,1]$).
-To avoid this situation, we take a different approach to combine the domain and semantic feature-based OOD scores, depending on the type of the semantic-feature-based OOD detector used:

-where $S(\mathbf{x})$ is the final OOD score used to perform OOD detection in X-DOM, $S_h(\mathbf{x})=h(\mathbf{x})$ denotes the OOD score obtained from using an existing semantic-feature-based OOD scoring function $h$, and $T$ is a temperature coefficient hyperparameter.
-In Eq. (\ref{eqn:combine}), to obtain faithful semantic-and-domain-combined OOD score, the log function is used to constrain the value and the variance of the domain scores $S_d$, while $T$ is used to adjust the distribution of the domain scores to match that of the semantic scores.
+Our background-based OOD score is based on an unbounded logit value, which can dominant the overall OOD score when combining with the foreground-based OOD score using the softmax output (its value is within $[0,1]$).
+To avoid this situation, we take a different approach to combine the foreground and background-based OOD scores, depending on the type of the foreground-based OOD detector used: where $S(\mathbf{x})$ is the final OOD score used to perform OOD detection in DFB, $S_h(\mathbf{x})=h(\mathbf{x})$ denotes the OOD score obtained from using an existing foreground-based OOD scoring function $h$, and $T$ is a temperature coefficient hyperparameter.
+In Eq. (\ref{eqn:combine}), to obtain faithful foreground-and-background-combined OOD score, the log function is used to constrain the value and the variance of the background scores $S_b$, while $T$ is used to adjust the distribution of the background scores to match that of the foreground scores.